 1. Make a contribution to a non-deductible traditional IRA

 First, you’ll need to make a contribution into a non-deductible traditional IRA.
 A non-deductible traditional IRA is one where you contribute with after-tax money.
 You don’t contribute with pre-tax income and enjoy a tax break on your current taxes.
 So when you declare your IRA contributions for the tax year, you won’t be claiming this contribution as a deduction.

 2. Open a Roth IRA

-Next, you’ll need to have a Roth IRA account opened to transfer the funds from your non-deductible traditional IRA.
+Next, you’ll need to have a Roth IRA account to transfer the funds from your non-deductible traditional IRA.

 If you already have an existing Roth IRA at your current broker or another one, you can use that account or open a new one.
 Here are the best brokers for a Roth IRA.

 3. Initiate the conversion